ismd/screenshotgun/README.md

 # Screenshotgun
-Cross-platform open screenshoter with cloud support and server part.
+Open cross-platform screenshoter with cloud support and server part.
 With this application you can make screenshots, draw different figures or write text on them and then upload to:
 * [screenshotgun.com](http://screenshotgun.com)
 * Dropbox